-David Foster represents clients in tax litigation and administrative controversies, and in general appellate matters.
+David Foster represents clients in federal tax litigation and administrative controversies before the IRS.

 J.D., Harvard Law School, 2005 (Supreme Court Chair of the Harvard Law Review)

 A.B., Harvard University, Harvard College, 2000

 Law Clerk, Hon.
 Anthony M. Kennedy, U.S. Supreme Court (2006-2007)

 Law Clerk, Hon.
 Alex Kozinski, U.S. Court of Appeals for the Ninth Circuit (2005-2006)